Viktor286/rolling-docs/README.md

 * **Context Management:** AI models often operate in stateless sessions, requiring a reliable way to load necessary project context each time.
 * **Process Adherence:** Ensuring AI contributions consistently follow project standards, architecture, and quality checks.
-* **Collaboration:** Facilitating seamless teamwork and handoffs between human and AI contributors.
+* **Collaboration:** Facilitating seamless teamwork and handoffs between Human and AI contributors.
-* **Interchangeability:** Creating a system where roles can be flexibly filled by either humans or AI based on the task requirements and capabilities.
+* **Interchangeability:** Creating a system where roles can be flexibly filled by either Humans or AI based on the task requirements and capabilities.

 RollingDocs attempts to address these challenges through structured documentation and defined processes.